-Many Households wonder if wild raccoons are dangerous creatures.
+Many people wonder if wild raccoons are dangerous creatures.
 In fact; they could be a possible threat depending on the circumstance.
 Because of the overwhelming growth of new home developments and subdivisions, raccoons are indirectly forced out of their natural habitat.
 This causes a higher population of raccoons in residential locations.
 Raccoons are clever mammals plus they have great memory.
 They know that suburban areas are easy sources for food, shelter, and more.
 Continue reading to learn how to get rid of wild raccoons in suburban neighborhoods.

 Discourage Raccoons from Entering Your Home